 Integrated Production – Our Greatest Strength

-The highly integrated material loops at its major sites in Burghausen, Nünchritz and Zhangjiagang are one of WACKER’s key competitive advantages.
-Basically, integrated production involves using the byproducts from one stage as starting materials for making other products.
+A key advantage for WACKER is the highly integrated material loops at its major production sites in Burghausen, Nünchritz, Charleston and Zhangjiagang.
+Basically, integrated production involves using the side-stream products from one stage as starting materials for making other products.
 The auxiliaries required for this, such as silanes, are recycled in a closed loop.
 Waste heat from one process is utilized in other chemical processes.
-Integrated production not only cuts energy and resource consumption, but also improves the use of raw materials in the long term, and integrates environmental protection into our processes.
+In other words, our integrated-production system reduces our consumption of energy and resources, using raw materials sustainably.

 - In our integrated ethylene production system, we use ethylene to obtain organic intermediates, which we then turn into polymer dispersions and dispersible polymer powders.

 - Our integrated silicon production system operates along similar lines.
 Although comprising only a small number of raw materials – silicon, methanol and salt (sodium chloride) – this system enables us to manufacture over 2,800 different silicone products, as well as pyrogenic silica and polysilicon.

 A focus of our integrated production is to minimize hydrogen chloride (HCl) consumption.
 HCl is an essential auxiliary deployed in the production of reactive intermediates from energy-poor natural materials.
 We then use these intermediates to make our end products.
 Hydrogen chloride production requires a lot of energy.
 In our integrated material loop, we recover both hydrogen chloride and some of the energy in the form of heating steam during the conversion of the chlorine-containing intermediates to chlorine-free end products (such as silicones, hyperpure silicon or pyrogenic silica).
 We then return the recovered hydrogen chloride to the production loop and reuse it.
 This closed material loop reduces emissions and, due to lower raw-material consumption, shipment journeys.